Frequently Asked Questions

 FAQs

-As a neurodiversity affirming occupational therapy practice, we wholeheartedly accept and embrace neurodivergent ways of being.
-We value listening to and collaborating with neurodiverse individuals as we continue to learn and grow.
+As a neurodiversity affirming occupational therapy practice we value listening to and collaborating with neurodivergent individuals as we continue to learn and grow.

 Do you take my insurance?